shayesteh99/GORG-HGT/GND_sim/README.md

 We vary p to create a set of X' with different distances to X.

 ### Simulated data
-We selected 29 different base genomes, and for each base genome we simulated a set of 62 mock genomes from the reference genome.
-We used two different alpha values 5.28 and 22, with 31 GND values from 0 to 0.20.
+We selected 29 different base genomes, and for each base genome we simulated a set of 31 mock genomes from the reference genome with different GNDs ranging from 0 to 0.20 with alpha=22 for the gamma distribution.
 We used the nucleotide model for all simulations (model = "nt")
 The simulated genomes are stored in ```simulated_genomes``` folder.
 <!--  * We simulated a set of 35 mock genomes mutated from AG-359-G18.
   * The simulated genomes are stored in ```AG-359-G18_mutated_alpha0022.tar.gz```, which contains 35 folders: ```mutated_a22_aad*```.
 These folders contain the 35 simulated mock genomes that have AAD to AG-359-G18 varying from 0.01 to 0.69 (step size is 0.02).